 While it seems self-evident, liberals, while advocating for the legitimacy of prostitution, in no way support the trafficking and sexual slavery of women and children.
 Coercing, manipulating, and kidnapping women and children is by no means acceptable to any liberal feminist.
 It is a morally abhorrent practice that, while technically covered loosely under definitions of prostitution, should not be considered so.
 Sexual slavery is just that, and nothing more.
 However, this is not to say that any and every form of coercion transforms prostitution into sexual slavery.
 Economic coercion, felt normally by all people under a capitalist system, does not make a prostitute a sex slave.
 If anything, it makes her a worker struggling to survive, just as all workers are.

 In these contemporary discussions of prostitution, though, the overwhelming conception of the institution, especially as pushed by radical feminists, is that of western prostitution.
-Of streetwalkers, brothels, red light districts, pimps and madams.
+Of streetwalkers, brothels, red-light districts, pimps and madams.
 All too often no consideration is given to the fact that prostitution exists elsewhere in other forms, affected by other cultural factors.
 It is unfortunate that this comes as no surprise.
 Feminism, especially second-wave feminism, has a history of silencing and marginalising the work of black and third world feminists.
 This is done by asserting white, western-focused views as universally applicable, and it may just be the case that this is happening once again with prostitution.

-A ready defense against charges of a western world focus is that this is the form that contemporary prostitution takes in the vast majority of the world today.
+A ready defence against charges of a western world focus is that this is the form that contemporary prostitution takes in the vast majority of the world today.
 However, a just as ready response to this is that this could be due to the global spread of western values.
 The focus on western prostitution is reinforced by the statistics given in discussions of this type, which focus on states such as Holland, the United States, Australia, and the United Kingdom.
 The pattern here is quite easy to see.
 While large volumes of work have been published on the responses to, status of, and opinions concerning prostitution in places such as India, New Guinea, and China, mainstream feminism rarely refers to this.
 It is because of this western world focus that attention should be shifted to a global discussion of prostitution, and due consideration given to its historical developments in non-western states.
 Such an analysis considerably weakens the radical position against prostitution, which holds that the practice can never be reformed to a non-oppressive institution.

 To begin with, let us examine the historical development of prostitution in India.
 Ancient texts as early as 300 C.E. offer evidence for the existence of prostitution in this state.
 While originally there were three classes of prostitutes, the main branch that developed was the Devdasi.
 Devdasi were primarily entertainers.
 They were religious figures who were hired by nobility to dance, perform, and, of course, offer sexual services.
 Throughout most of Indian history, the Devdasi held a position of high social respect and were regarded highly both socially and religiously.
 The largest changes to this system arose in the 1850s, when the British colonists publicly outlawed the Devdasi system, but tolerated it in certain areas.
 The Devdasi were confined to zones, usually close to the British troops’ quarters, as they were tolerated mainly to satisfy the sexual urges of the soldiers.
 Because of this, the Devdasi began to be seen as symbols of colonisation and were despised.
 This hatred was compounded by the introduction of Christian sexual values, which further skewed the Indian view of prostitution, now denouncing it as immoral.
 As a result, the redlined prostitutes were despised, with their high social respect and position replaced by one almost outside of society.
 They were marginalised and stigmatised.